 Each time you practice yoga, you take your joints through their full range of motion.
 This can help prevent degenerative arthritis or mitigate disability by “squeezing and soaking” areas of cartilage that normally aren’t used.
 Joint cartilage is like a sponge; it receives fresh nutrients only when its fluid is squeezed out and a new supply can be soaked up.

 Strong muscles do more than look good.
-They also protect us from conditions like arthritis and back pain, and help prevent falls in elderly people.
-And when you build strength through yoga, you balance it with flexibility.
+They also protect us from conditions like arthritis and back pain.
+One of the long term benefits of practicing yoga daily in life is that it helps prevent falls in elderly people.
+When you build strength through yoga, you balance it with flexibility.
 If you just went to the gym and lifted weights, you might build strength at the expense of flexibility.
-You can also check out here for the best yoga training in Kerala.

 Spinal disks – the shock absorbers between the vertebrae that can herniate and compress nerves- crave movement.
 That’s the only way they get their nutrients.
 If you’ve got a well-balanced asana practice with plenty of backbends, forward bends, and twists, you’ll help keep your disks supple.

-Yoga gets your blood flowing.
+More health benefits of yoga, that it gets your blood flowing..
 More specifically, the relaxation exercises you learn in yoga can help your circulation, especially in your hands and feet.
 Yoga also gets more oxygen to your cells, which function better as a result.
 Twisting poses are thought to wring out venous blood from internal organs and allow oxygenated blood to flow in once the twist is released.
 Inverted poses, such as Head stand, Hand stand, and Shoulder stand, encourage venous blood from the legs and pelvis to flow back to the heart, where it can be pumped to the lungs to be freshly oxygenated.
 This can help if you have swelling in your legs from heart or kidney problems.
 Yoga also boosts levels of hemoglobin and red blood cells, which carry oxygen to the tissues.
 And it thins the blood by making platelets less sticky and by cutting the level of clot-promoting proteins in the blood.
 This can lead to a decrease in heart attacks and strokes.
-Here are some major similarities of Yoga and Ayurveda.

 When you contract and stretch muscles, move organs around, and come in and out of yoga postures, you increase the drainage of lymph (a viscous fluid rich in immune cells).
 This helps the lymphatic system fight infection, destroy cancerous cells, and dispose of the toxic waste products of cellular functions and raise the heart rate.